Exclusive: British Navy warship sails near South China Sea islands, angering Beijing

 That law included the ruling of the Permanent Court of Arbitration in The Hague, whose landmark 2016 judgement criticized Chinese actions in the South China Sea and found no basis for its sweeping historic claims.
 Beijing has repeatedly rejected the ruling and earlier refused to participate in the case brought by the Philippines.

 Reporting by Tim Kelly.
-Additional reporting by Kylie MacLellan in LONDON, Ben Blanchard in BEIJING and Greg Torode in HONG KONG.
-Editing by Lincoln Feast.
+Additional reporting by Kylie MacLellan and William James in LONDON, Ben Blanchard in BEIJING and Greg Torode in HONG KONG.
+Editing by Lincoln Feast and Alison Williams